konner65/rectangles/README.md

 ## Tests

-The project ships with a JUnit 5 / Mockito / AssertJ test suite (all bundled through `spring-boot-starter-test`).
-The collaborators wired into `RectangleCommands` via `@Autowired` are replaced with Mockito mocks via `@InjectMocks`, so the shell-layer tests do not need a Spring context.
+The project ships with a JUnit 5 / Mockito / AssertJ test suite

 Run the entire suite: